End of Daylight Saving Time: Wage-Hour Implications for Night Shift Workers

 November 9, 2010

-Daylight Savings Time ended in most states on Sunday, November 7 at 2 a.m. when set our clocks back one hour.
+Daylight Savings Time ended in most states on Sunday, November 7 at 2 a.m. when we set our clocks back one hour.
 How does this time change effect nonexempt employees who were working at the time we "fell back"?

 The Fair Labor Standards Act (FLSA) and most states' wage-and-hour laws require covered employers to pay their nonexempt employees at least the minimum wage (currently $7.40 per hour in Michigan) for all time worked, and overtime for all hours worked over 40 in a workweek.
 The requirement to pay for "all time worked" refers to actual hours worked, not an artificial measurement of time.
 Thus, an employee whose shift crossed over 2 a.m. on November 7 must be paid for the extra hour created by the end of daylight saving time.